Grants and financing for your monument

 Grant for national monuments other than residential

-Do you own a national monument that is not a residential building according to the Subsidy Scheme for the Preservation of Monuments (Sim)?
+Are you the owner of a national monument that is not a residential property according to the Subsidy Scheme for the Preservation of Monuments (Sim)?
 Then you are eligible for this subsidy.
-Every year from February 1 to March 31 you can apply for the Subsidy Scheme for Conservation of Monuments (Sim) for this category of national monuments.
-Such as a church, mill or bunker.
-Green and archaeological monuments also fall under this subsidy scheme.
-This maintenance subsidy relates to ordinary maintenance costs (sober and efficient maintenance) on the basis of a six-year maintenance plan.
-The subsidy amounts to a maximum of 60% of the eligible costs.
+Every year, from February 1 to March 31, you can apply for the Subsidy Scheme for the Preservation of Monuments (Sim) for this category of national monuments.
+Such as a church, windmill, or bunker.
+Green and archaeological monuments are also covered by this subsidy scheme.
+This maintenance subsidy covers normal maintenance costs (modest and efficient maintenance) based on a six-year maintenance plan.

 Loans with the National Restoration Fund